HireAbo/awesome-interview-questions-5000-jobs/Information Technology IT/Software Development/FrontEnd Web Developer.md

 Welcome to the Front-End Web Developer Interview Preparation !
 This resource is designed to help you ace your Front-End Web Developer interviews with confidence.

+A Front-End Web Developer is a professional who specializes in creating the user interface and visual elements of a website.
+They work closely with designers and back-end developers to ensure that the website is visually appealing, user-friendly, and functions properly.
+Front-End Web Developers are responsible for writing clean and efficient code using programming languages such as HTML, CSS, and JavaScript.
+They are skilled in responsive design and have a strong understanding of cross-browser compatibility.
+They also have knowledge of various frameworks and libraries to enhance the website's functionality.
+A Front-End Web Developer plays a crucial role in creating an engaging and seamless user experience on the web.

 ## 🚀 Overview

 Whether you're a seasoned Front-End Web Developer or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Front-End Web Developer interviews to help you prepare and succeed.